daniele-salvagni/dan.salvagni.io/src/content/software/ColorGoggles.md

 ---
 title: Color Goggles
-subtitle: Saturation manager for Intel™ and Dual-Graphics laptops.
+subtitle: Saturation manager for Intel™ laptops.
-date: 2017-12-24
+date: 2019-12-24
 author: Daniele Salvagni
-collection: software
+collection: soft
 excerpt: ColorGoggles is an extremely lightweight application that automatically manages your digital saturation when playing games to enhance visibility.
 This is an alternative to VibranceGUI for Intel HD Graphics or dual-graphics laptops.
-layout: page.hbs
-draft: false
 ---

 <p align="center">*Saturation manager for Intel™ and Dual-Graphics laptops.*</p>